anonymousdogggg/ICLR12584/README.md

-This is the repo for the code of our NeurIPS submission 24675.
+This is the repo for the code of our ICLR submission 12584.

 ### An example script to run the code: